pvpscript/pastemngr/README.md

 4. In this section, there will be a text block containing a code e.g. `b026324c6904b2a9cb4b88d6d61c81d1`.
 Copy the code found there;
-5. Go to the configuration directory, discussed below, create a blank file called `api_key` and paste the code found at the pastebin site;
+5. Go to the configuration directory, discussed below, create a blank file called `dev_key` and paste the code found at the pastebin site;
 6. Save the file.

 [api-example]: https://i.imgur.com/ub52AWL.png "API key example"